TBharghva/Auth/README.md

-WebPage: This uses CRA
+Auth:
+1)"Start mongo server with mongod"

-1)"Go to root and do npm install"
+2)"Do npm install"
-2)"Do npm start"
+3)"Do npm start"

+ Note: OTP  Authentication is not done.